IgorTimofeev/MineOS/README.md

 | Image | https://github.com/IgorTimofeev/Image |
 | Color | https://github.com/IgorTimofeev/Color |

-The next step is using **MineOSInterface** library that comes bundled with MineOS.
-It implements the main system widgets, and is also responsible for all windows manipulations.
+Now you can create some cool apps.
+Use **MineOSInterface** library that comes bundled with MineOS: it implements the main system widgets, and is also responsible for all windows manipulations.
 It has following public methods:

 MineOSInterface.**addWindow**( window ): *table* mainContainer, *table* window
 -----------------------------------------------------------